lromeraj/isbd-emu/README.md

   -h, --help           display help for command
 ```

-In order to finally run the `960x.js` emulator you need to create a virtual serial port in order to communicate with it, you can use `socat` to achieve that:
+To finally run the `960x.js` emulator you need to create a virtual serial port in order to communicate with it, you can use `socat` to achieve that:

 ``` bash
 socat -dd pty,link=/tmp/tty,raw,echo=0 pty,link=/tmp/960x,raw,echo=0